IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [igGrid Column Resizing](igGrid-Column-Resizing.html)

 ### <a id="row-selectors"></a>igGrid Row Selectors
-The Ignite UI 2011 Volume 2 release now includes `igGrid` row selectors.
+The %%ProductName%% 2011 Volume 2 release now includes `igGrid` row selectors.
 The row selectors feature exposes options to enable checkboxes, row numbering and combine with the multiple selection feature of `igGrid` control (see the image below):

 ![](images/JQuery_Whats_New_11.2_Pic7.png)